-Kailyn Lowry Slams ‘Toxic’ Baby Daddy No 3, ‘Teen Mom’ Raising Her Boys All Alone?
+Kailyn Lowry Slams ‘Toxic’ Baby Daddy No. 3, ‘Teen Mom’ Raising Her Boys All Alone?

 According to Celebrity Insider, Lowry’s good friend Rebecca Hayter has been helping her around the house now that her baby daddy is gone.
 Over the Easter holiday, Hayter helped Lowry finish the nursery along with Lowry’s rumored lover, Teen Mom producer JC Cueva.

 Lowry shared a photo of Cueva adding a few finishing touches to the space.
 Unlike Hayter’s job performance, Lowry wasn’t exactly thrilled with Cueva’s handy work.

 “We are trying over here.
 Hand me downs from the boys.
 Looking like a boy nursery instead of gender neutral,” she wrote alongside the post.

 At this point, the identity of the father remains unclear.
 Aside from Cueva and Lopez, Tyler Hill’s name has been thrown into the mix as the possible baby daddy.
 With Cueva clearly present to give Lowry a hand, it doesn’t seem likely that he’s the father.
 Of course, until Lowry makes an official announcement, the identity of the father is anyone’s guess.